pbrn46/freecodecamp-codepen-twitchtv/README.md

 # FreeCodeCamp CodePen TwitchTV Challenge
 By Boris Wong, 2017-06-07

-This project was written to complete the FreeCodeCamp.com Pomodor Clock challenge.
+This project was written to complete a FreeCodeCamp.com challenge.

 You can view the pen at https://codepen.io/PBrn46/full/BZodJb/